wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ## Reserved Keywords

-The following keywords are reserved in Synapse Expressions and cannot be used in value access expressions with dot notation (instead we should use the bracket notation).
+The following keywords are reserved in Synapse Expressions and cannot be used in value access expressions with dot notation.
+Instead, use the bracket notation.

 <table>
 <thead></thead>